ngs-mstb/micgent/README.md

 ## Citation

-To learn about the motivation and the algorithm please see: bioRxiv URL
+To learn about the motivation and the algorithm please see the manuscript: bioRxiv URL

-If you find this software useful, please cite the above manuscript.
+If you find this software useful, please cite the manuscript.

 ## How to run - the overview